Entity Framework Classic Bulk SaveChanges

 Why BulkSaveChanges(false) is faster than BulkSaveChanges?

-BulkSaveChanges methods use a lot of method coming from
+BulkSaveChanges method uses a lot of methods coming from

 Entity Framework.
 When passing